Discrete SIR model on a homogeneous tree and its continuous limit: Remark on fractional SIR models

 One of the recognized drawbacks of the classic SIR model is that both the infection rate and the recovery rate do not depend on the state of the system, i.e. the model is memoryless.
 A popular approach to modeling memory effects consists in using fractional SIR models (e.g., see ~\cite{Chen} and references therein).
 Some of these models are obtained by formal replacement of ordinary derivatives by fractional derivatives of a certain type.
 This gives a system of fractional differential equations that is equivalent to a system of integro-differential equations with a power-law kernel.
 For example, replacing ordinary derivatives in the classic SIR model by Caputo fractional derivatives gives a system of fractional differential equations, which are equivalent to the following system of integro-differential equations

 with the kernel $K_y=\frac{y^{\alpha -2}}{\Gamma (\alpha -1)}$, where $\alpha\in (0,1]$ and $\Gamma$ is the Gamma-function.
-However, we are not quite clear what physical/biological process is described by equations~\eqref{formal}-\eqref{R-frac}.
+However, it is not quite clear what physical/biological process is described by equations~\eqref{formal}-\eqref{R-frac}.
 In contrast, equations~\eqref{master3}-\eqref{R3} and their equivalents in the kernel form, i.e. equations~\eqref{master31}-\eqref{R31}, can be naturally interpreted in terms of the interaction between compartments.
-For example, in the absence of any external factors and self-infection, the flux into the infected compartment is equal to the flux out of the susceptible compartment.
+Indeed, using the terminology of~\cite{Angstmann}, one can say that, for example, the flux into the infected compartment is equal to the flux out of the susceptible compartment (in the absence of any external factors and self-infection).
 The susceptible compartment decreases at the rate proportional to its current value $S_t$.
 The value $\K(\gamma)_{t-u}$ (in~\eqref{master31}-\eqref{R31}) describes the impact made on the susceptible compartment at time $t$ by those individuals, who were infected earlier and is still infectious.
 The coefficient of proportionality, i.e. the integral term $\int_0^tI_{u}\K(\gamma)_{t-u}du$, measures the total impact of the infected compartment on the susceptible one over the time period $[0,t]$.
 This generalizes the interaction between susceptible and infected compartments in the classic SIR model, where only the current value $I_t$ is taken into account.

 It should be also noted that the continuous SIR model in the present paper is obtained by passing to the limit in the discrete stochastic SIR model.
 This is in line with SIR models in the kernel form that are derived from stochastic processes based on natural biological assumptions (e.g., see~\cite{Angstmann},~\cite{DellAnna} and references therein).